pradyumna-p/Visa-Immgitation-Model/README.md

 full_time_position: Is the position of work full-time?
 Y = Full Time Position; N = Part Time Position

 case_status: Flag indicating if the Visa was certified or denied

-The objective of this analysis is to find patterns within the dataset to gain further understanding of the data and leverage it to choose a machine learning algorithm that can recommend a suitable profile for the applicants whose visa should be certified or denied